apotatounit/Flex-SDK/README.md

 > [!IMPORTANT]
 > The System Image only needs to be flashed once during development or on the
 > release of a new Flex SDK.
 The User Application is what you
-> will be developing so update it as you need.
+> will be developing, so update it as you need.
 If you flash the System
 > Image you must re-flash the User Application.

+There are multiple options for programming your FlexSense device.
+1. Using the updater.py script via the command line.
+2. Using the DeviceAssist PC tool for Windows or Linux that is available from the **Tools** section of the [Myriota Support Site](https://support.myriota.com/)
+3. Using the FlexAssist Mobile Application that is available on [Android](https://play.google.com/store/apps/details?id=com.myriota.binzel&hl=en) and [iOS](https://apps.apple.com/us/app/flexassist/id6474694371?uo=2)

+> [!IMPORTANT]
+> If you are flashing your firmware through the FlexAssist Mobile application by selecting the "local file" option on your device, the *.nonetwork.bin file must be used.
+> Don't forget to update your Network info after programming your user application for faster deployment of your FlexSense.

 The instructions below outline how to program the System Image and User Application via the command line.
-Myriota also provides the DeviceAssist GUI tool for programming devices.
-The DeviceAssist tool is available from the **Tools** section of the [Myriota Support Site](https://support.myriota.com/).

 ### Programming On Linux